ColinT/tvs-cp/README.md

 # 2. Prerequisites

-This is program is designed to run on a **64-bit machine**.
-If you have a 32-bit machine you must compile your own binaries for the various node dependencies.
+The build scripts for the program designed to run on a **64-bit machine**.
+If you have a 32-bit machine you must run your own compilation instructions for the various node dependencies.
 In particular, `memoryjs` must be rebuilt using the `build32` script.

-**On all machines**, you will likely need to compile a binary suitable for your operating environment.
+**On all machines**, you will need to compile dependency binaries suitable for your operating environment.
 This will require:
  - Python 2.7.x or Python 3.7.x
  - Visual Studio 2017 or newer with the "Desktop development with C++ workload"